Smokefree Tangata Beats is made up of many parts in order to find our overall national winning acts.

 Reo Award - $500 cash

-SMOKEFREE TANGATA BEATS TERMS AND CONDITIONS
+SMOKEFREE TANGATA BEATS TERMS & CONDITIONS 202

 1. All contestants must be enrolled in and attend a school for at least 15 hours a week.
 If you leave school during the course of the competition, you become ineligible to continue.
 You can change schools during the competition.
 (School means secondary, area, intermediate, primary or correspondence school.)

-2. All contestants must be no older than 19 (nineteen) years of age on 12th May 2022 (you may be asked to supply proof of eligibility).
+2. All contestants must be no older than 19 (nineteen) years of age on 3rd May 2023 (you may be asked to supply proof of eligibility).

 3. Smokefree Tangata Beats is for unsigned acts and individuals only.
 You cannot enter if you have signed a recording or management contract, and cannot sign during the competition without the prior written approval of Rockquest Promotions Ltd.